tools.htm

 MUSIC STAND, professional metal stand, with double jointed arm holding the music sheet tray, allows the base to be completely out-of-way, music shelf may be 2' + from stand center, music shelf has adjustable angle, shelf is plenty strong enough to hold a laptop computer, weighted base, removable rubber tipped tripod legs, weighs 28#, grey paint and chrome column, Mint-, $65

 HEAVY DUTY STAPLER Writing on the tool: "Markwell Giant Nailer.
 Markwell Mfg.
 Co., New York.
 Made in USA.
 Sixteen."
 There are 3 holes at the rear for bolting to a tabletop.
 The front end is designed to stand free above the tabletop surface or perhaps to be cantilevered out over the edge of the tabletop.
 I tested it on 2 sheets of corrugated cardboard--which it handled with ease; the cardboard, however, was the cheap asian variety and it tore as you can see.
-This calls for Markwell SPECIAL staples, which--if you do an internet search--you will find are readily available. $50
+This calls for Markwell SPECIAL staples. $25

-DIGITAL Power Control 861-D. Plug it into 3 phase and get 2 or single phase output.
+DIGITAL Power Control 861-D. Plug it into 3 phase and get single phase output.
 19" rack mount.
-See photos for details. $120
+See photos for details. $100

 General Radio Decade Resistor.
 This is a very useful laboratory test instrument.
 As with all the images, click on it to see an enlarged version so you can read the capacity. $80

 Westinghouse rheostat variable transformer, type 125601, 50/60 hrtz, 1 phase, input voltage 240V, output voltage 0-280V, 28 amps, 7.8 KVa, $125.
-There is a hole caused by arcing on the electrical panel base plate.
+I do not know for sure, but this may allow you to run motors as low speeds without losing torque. \\There is a hole caused by arcing on the electrical panel base plate.
 I see no reason why it would not work, but I do not know if it does work.
 I do not know how to connect it up to test it.
 It weighs 72# and most of that weight is the copper winding.
 At today's price of copper, that is significant.

 Powerstat Variable transformer, style #874509, 40 ohms, input 2.4 amps, output 10.4 amps, 125 volts.
 Copper windings.
 2 connecting cables. $50.